rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 ### Delegates

 This is one of the first patterns that you learn when you give your first steps in the iOS/OSX development since most of the Apple frameworks will stick to it. *UITableViewDelegate, UITableViewDataSource, UITextViewDelegate ...* are some examples.
-The main problem that this pattern presents is that there can only be a delegate registered.
+The main problem that this pattern presents is that there can only be one delegate registered.
 If we're working with a more complex scenario where only one entity is not enough, this pattern requires some modifications to support multiple delegates *(for example a proxy class)*.

 ~~~~~~~~
 func tableView(tableView: UITableView,